 board-certified physician Board is not capped.

 bulleted lists Be consistent.
+Please use the same style in a two-page layout spread or on a webpage.
 For complete sentences, use periods.
 For phrases, use no periods.
 If the list is a mix of both, either rewrite so they have parallel construction or use no periods on all items.

-Center for Clinical Excellence The clinical education program for nurses, techs and other clinical staff at University Health System.
+Center for Clinical Excellence The clinical education program for nurses, techs and other clinical staff at University Health.

-Center for Learning Excellence The department that manages all annual competencies and other professional opportunities at University Health System.
+Center for Learning Excellence The department that manages all annual competencies and other professional opportunities at University Health.

 CDC Centers for Disease Control and Prevention.
 CDC is OK on subsequent reference.